 Applicants need to be mindful of the Duke University law school acceptance rate, which indicates the competition they face.
 It will also help applicants put more effort into their application to enhance their chances of getting admission.

-Duke University Law school admissions requirement
+Duke Law school requirements

 To get admission to any University, each applicant has to meet specific requirements to be considered by the admissions team.